Image contrast enhancement based on the Schr\"odinger operator spectrum

-After defining the cost functions, the two best chromosomes were selected and for each individual in the population and selecting the two best chromosomes of each generation, these chromosomes are taken into a simulated binary crossover stage with a probability of $0.2$, causing similar chromosomes to be generated in the children.
-Subsequently, to obtain diverse solutions, a polynomial bounded mutation with a probability of $0.5$ is considered, signifying that the children resulting from this process are less similar to their parents.
-Finally, the stopping criteria of the algorithm are set to 10 generations.\\
+Finally, for each generation, the two best chromosomes were selected, these chromosomes were taken into a simulated binary crossover stage with a probability of $0.2$, causing similar chromosomes to be generated in the children.
+Subsequently, a polynomial bounded mutation with a probability of $0.5$ was used to obtain diverse solutions, to obtain less similar children compared to their parents.
+Finally, the stopping criteria of the algorithm were set to 10 generations.\\

-Finally, a unique solution from the Pareto front is defined using the augmented scalarization function.
-The main principle of this function is to obtain a single scalar function by aggregating different objective functions using predefined weights \citep{ABOU}.
-The augmented scalarization function enhances the decision-making process by providing a comprehensive and flexible approach to performing selection, enabling decision-makers to make informed choices that align with their objectives and preferences.
+A unique solution from the Pareto front was defined using the augmented scalarization function.
+The main principle of this function is to obtain a single scalar function by aggregating different objective functions using predefined weights \cite{ABOU}.
+This method enhanced the decision-making process by providing a comprehensive and flexible approach to selecting one unique solution from the Pareto front, allowing us to make a choice that aligns with our objectives and preferences.